artemiomorales/maestro-cocos/README.md

 License
 =======

 All rights are currently reserved.
-Code is provided here for demonstrative purposes.
+Code is provided on Github for demonstrative purposes.

+To obtain a license, as well as project templates, please visit https://artemiosans.itch.io/maestro-story-engine.